-Americans are more stressed today than ever before, according to recent studies.
-There are a number of things that contribute to the lower sense of well-being experienced by adults in the U.S. The Stress in America Report from the American Psychology Association (APA) revealed, for example, that health care, politics and mass shootings are becoming major sources of trauma for Americans.
+Americans are more stressed today than ever before, according to recent polls.
+There are several things that contribute to the lower sense of well-being experienced by adults in the U.S. The most recent Stress in America Report from the American Psychological Association (APA) revealed, for example, that on top of post-pandemic stressors, inflation costs and international war threats have become major sources of trauma for Americans.

-While worry and anxiety are nothing new, unique shifts in technology and the ways we interact with and relate to the world around us have had a psychological impact.
+While worry and anxiety are nothing new, technology has changed the ways we interact with others and relate to the world around us.
+For many, this has had a profound psychological impact.
 You may have found it difficult to maintain meaningful connections with the people in your life.
 Or maybe you’re beginning to think it’s impossible to juggle all your responsibilities at once.
-Add concerns like these to the general sense of uneasiness that comes with living in these uncertain times, and it becomes easy to feel overwhelmed.
+Add a general sense of uneasiness that comes with living in uncertain times, and it becomes easy to feel overwhelmed.

+But there are ways to mitigate the impact of stress.
 Establishing a routine that supports your psychological well-being can make all the difference in the world.
-Discover some straightforward ways to put yourself first as we explore five mental health activities for adults, and take charge of your personal wellness.
+Discover some straightforward ways to put yourself first as we explore five mental health activities for adults and take charge of your personal wellness.

 1. Deep breathing

 Stress contributes to common mental health struggles like anxiety and depression.
 But it can also have a lot of negative effects on you physically — including suppressing your immune system, which can cause you to become sick more frequently.